Science for Communities

 Many scientists are eager to support communities but often lack the relationships and connections with community leaders needed to do so effectively.
 At the same time, many community organizations are open to collaboration and external support, but may not have the connections with the scientific community.

 The initiative pairs Delta communities, including tribes, and local public agencies with private, government, and academic research scientists to collaborate on projects.
-Over the course of each SFC cycle, participants will have the opportunity to:
+Organizations will have the opportunity to:

 - Share data and technical tools with their communities and expand public reach.